A comfort zone is a place where one feels completely at ease. A place of safety. A place of assurance. A place of certainty.

 It’s when you’re experiencing low energy and nothing feels exciting or invigorating anymore.
 Everything feels like a chore and you want to escape.

-It’s when your favourite phrase in the whole wide world include the words, “someday soon.”
+It’s when your favorite phrase in the whole wide world includes the words, “someday soon.”
 You are a champion procrastinator and have perfected the art of doing something sometime someday.

 It’s when you wait for some random force out there in the universe to make things happen for you.
 Life isn’t Aladdin.

 It’s when you stay in one spot talking up a storm about what you’re going to do.
 Problem is, 10 years from now, you’re still in that spot talking up a storm about what you’re going to do.
 You’ve turned into the Rock of Gibraltar of your own life.